St Marys RSL

 Welfare activity on behalf of the sub-Branch is carried out by qualified Welfare Officers from the Vietnam Veterans Association, St Marys Outpost, with whom the sub-Branch maintains a close relationship.
 This service is available to any Defence Service or ex-Service person, whether they served in Australia or were involved in any conflict, in either the Regular or Reserve Forces.

 Advocacy and pension claim activity on behalf of the sub-Branch is also carried out by qualified Pension and Advocacy Officers from the Vietnam Veterans Association, St Marys Outpost.
 This assistance is available to any Defence Service or ex-Service person, whether they served in Australia or were involved in any conflict, in either the Regular or Reserve Forces.
-Pension Officers are available on Monday, Tuesday, Wednesday and Friday mornings (8am till noon) in the 'station building' at the Train in the grounds of St Marys RSL Club.
+Pension Officers are available on Monday, Tuesday, Wednesday and Friday mornings (8am till noon) in the 'station building' at the Train in the grounds of St Marys Diggers and Band Club.

 Currently, the Executive of the sub-Branch comprises: